Who could replace Joe Biden as the 2024 Democratic nominee?

 Gov. Gavin Newsom of California

-But leading up to the 2024 race, Newsom repeatedly indicated that he had "sub-zero" interest in entering the contest.
-California's liberal policies may also hinder Newsom's ability to win widespread support in a general election.
+But Newsom has repeatedly indicated that he had "sub-zero" interest in entering the contest, and on Sunday he issued a statement endorsing Harris.

-After Mr. Biden's announcement, Newsom posted a statement on social media praising Mr. Biden's leadership and calling him a "history-making president."
+After Mr. Biden's announcement, Newsom posted a statement praising Mr. Biden's leadership and calling him a "history-making president."

 "He will go down in history as one of the most impactful and selfless presidents," Newsom said.